Autoclaves

 An autoclave is essentially just a large steel vessel through

-which steam is circulated to sterilize things, perform scientific
+which steam or another gas is circulated to sterilize things, perform scientific

 experiments, or carry out industrial processes.
 Typically the chambers in autoclaves